lmgeorge/pi-azure-recipes/02_c2d_messages/readme.md

     > Make sure that *raspberry-pi-client.py* is still running on your Pi

-1. Open a web browser and past the url from the previous step
+1. Open a web browser and paste the url from the previous step

 1. Your Pi should print out ```Device is on```